Min-KiD/DLProject-AnomalyDetected/README.md

 ## Infer

-Step 1: Go to the small dataset https://www.kaggle.com/datasets/mission-ai/crimeucfdataset then create notebook or full-dataset one https://www.kaggle.com/datasets/minmints/ufc-crime-full-dataset
+Step 1: Go to the small dataset https://www.kaggle.com/datasets/mission-ai/crimeucfdataset then create notebook or full-dataset one https://www.kaggle.com/datasets/minmints/ufc-crime-full-dataset, set the accelerator to GPU T4 x2

 Step 2: Download weight of model